AJGHUB/Hayao_Miyazaki_Ghibli_Films_API/README.md

 # Studio Ghibli Film API project

-This project is based around an API <https://ghibliapi.herokuapp.com/films> that displays Studio Ghibli Film List By Hayao Miyazaki as well as sourcing the official trailers from youtube to be displayed on this site
+This project is based around an API <https://ghibliapi.herokuapp.com/films> that displays Studio Ghibli Film List By Hayao Miyazaki,  as well as sourcing the official trailers from youtube to be displayed on this site.
+The user can download posters for their screens and explore fan links to Ghibli.

 This project was created by Alice Jowsey & Boyd Thurston during the 2020 Lockdown